 \subsection{Walk interpretations of feedback centralities}

-In this section we show how PageRank's random-walk interpretation from \cite{Was:Skibski:2020:pagerank} can be extended for all four feedback centralities.
-These interpretations result in unique definitions of Eigenvector centrality and Katz prestige consistent with Katz centrality and PageRank.
+In this section we show how PageRank's random-walk interpretation from \citep{Was:Skibski:2023:pagerank} can be extended to work for all four feedback centralities.
+These interpretations result in unique definitions of Eigenvector centrality and Seeley index consistent with Katz centrality and PageRank.

 Consider a spread of some entity (money, virus, information, probability of visit etc.) through a network.
 At the beginning, at time $t=0$, each node has some initial amount equal to its node weight.
 Then, in each step the whole entity is multiplied by a scalar $a$, which is a parameter of the process, and then moved to direct successors.
 Here, we consider two variants of the process: \emph{distributed} and \emph{parallel}.
 In the distributed process, the entity is spread among the outgoing edges.
 In the parallel process, the entity is duplicated and moved along all edges.
 Specifically, when the entity is moved along an edge $(u,v)$ it is either \begin{itemize} \item multiplied by $c(u,v)/\deg_u^+(G)$ (distributed process), or \item multiplied by $c(u,v)$ (parallel process). \end{itemize}